Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 ## v1.5.4 (2022-06-03)
 Available in NPM - https://www.npmjs.com/package/@azure/communication-calling/v/1.5.4
-### Azure Communication Services for Government

-Azure Communication Services (ACS) in [Azure Government](https://azure.microsoft.com/en-us/global-infrastructure/government/) provides compliance with US government requirements for cloud services.
-In addition to enjoying the features and capabilities of Messaging, Voice and Video calling, developers benefit from the following features that are unique to Azure Government:
-- Your personal data is logically segregated from customer content in the commercial Azure cloud.
-- Your resource’s customer content is stored within the United States.
-- Access to your organization's customer content is restricted to screened Microsoft personnel.
-- Complies with certifications and accreditations that are required for US Public Sector customers, specifically those offered to Office 365 Government - GCC High offering.

-You can find more information about the Office 365 Government – GCC High offering for US Government customers at [Office 365 Government plans](https://products.office.com/government/compare-office-365-government-plans), including [eligibility requirements]().

 Features
 - iOS and Android, when there is an active Azure Communication Services call and there is an interruption*, audio and video shall auto recover on most of the cases.
 On some edge cases, to unmute, an api to 'unmute' must be called by the application (can be as a result of user action) to recover the outgoing audio.